October 9, 2012 by Marie-Pierre Renaud

-The website in question, Colleen’s World, is mostly based on quotes taken from a post and comments the Democrat candidate published about WOW on the Daily KOS, a left-wing discussion website.
+The website in question, Colleen’s World, is mostly based on quotes taken from a post and comments the she published about WOW on the Daily KOS, a left-wing discussion website.
 Of course, Lachowicz published all of these thinking she was interacting with a community of like-minded, friendly people.
 She might have been clumsy to write some of the things she did, but nothing she wrote suggests she is unstable or unfit for office.
 In addition, the material quoted on the site was carefully selected.
 This part of her post on the Daily KOS was not quoted on Colleen’s World, for example:

 “So join us on in Azeroth.
 Anyone can play this game.
 It takes a little bit of time to get used to it, if you haven’t played a MMORPG game before.
 And having a Kossack guild is great.
 Friends to discuss politics or other things while playing, without drama.”

-But why is it that being a WOW player can still be used against you if about 9 million people around the world play it?
+Why is it that being a WOW player can still be used against you if about 9 million people around the world play it?
 They aren’t the only gamers out there either: about 11 million people play League of Legends, and StarCraft players travel the world to take part in competitions.
-E-sports are becoming more and more popular and various forms of gaming are becoming available to broader audiences through mobile devices and smartphones.
+E-sports are becoming more popular and various forms of gaming are becoming available to broader audiences through mobile devices and smartphones.
 What is it about “gamer” that still sounds like “looser”?

 Gaming researcher Ladan Cockshut, interviewed by the BBC, stated that people carefully select the colleagues and friends to whom they admit to playing video games, often feeling embarrassed and apologetic about it.
 According to her, the fact that Lachowicz, a proclaimed gamer, is running for office, contradicts negative stereotypes about gamers (people who don’t have a life, who are antisocial, etc.) and could lead to dialogue about “the role that games can and should play in modern society”.